ms337/blog-lines/content/posts/coming-soon.md

 description = "I decided that I will write about and publish some of things I think about.
 Hello world."
 +++

-I recently decided that I will write and publish posts on some of things I think about.

-I think I have interesting things to say on AI (in particular on LLMs), startups and what I call "practical philosophy" — conceptual analyses on various topics to help get what one wants.
+Given my past conversations with people, I learnt that it would be useful for me and others if I occasionally write and publish posts on some of the things I think about.
+These usually are on topics across AI, startups, the future, and what I call "practical philosophy" — conceptual analyses on various topics to help get what one wants.

-I will be sharing them here for your reading and feedback.
-Hello world!
+Hello World!